The Business Book Club

 Next Steps

-Subscribe to The Business Book Club for more deep dives into the ideas that shape extraordinary leaders and organizations.
+Subscribe to The Business Book Club for more mindset-transforming frameworks.

 Episode Summary